ahwillia/itsneuronalblog/_posts/2020-10-09-optimal-transport.md

 ### Why Optimal Transport Theory?

-A fundamental problem in statistics and machine learning is to come up with useful measures of dissimilarity between pairs of probability distributions.
+A fundamental problem in statistics and machine learning is to come up with useful measures of "distance" between pairs of probability distributions.
-Concretely, let $P$ and $Q$ be two probability distributions.
+Two desirable properties of a distance function are symmetry and the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality).
+Unfortunately, many notions of "distance" between probability distributions do not satisfy these properties.
+These weaker notions of distance are often called [*divergences*](https://en.wikipedia.org/wiki/Divergence_(statistics)).
-Perhaps the most well-known measure of dissimilarity is the [KL divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence):
+Perhaps the most well-known divergence is the [Kullback-Lieibler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence):

 $$D_{KL}(P \| Q) = \int p(x) \log \left ( \frac{p(x)}{q(x)} \right ) dx$$

-This notion of dissimilarity is, of course, very useful &mdash; it is a fundamental quantity one encounters in information theory, and in many cases it can be computed or approximated in high-dimensional statistical models.

-However, there are also shortcomings to this divergence, which may be important considerations in certain circumstances.
+Where $P$ and $Q$ here denote probability distributions.
+While the KL divergence is incredibly useful and fundamental in information theory, it also has its shortcomings.

 For instance, one of the first things we learn about the KL divergence is that it is not symmetric, $D_{KL}(P \| Q) \neq D_{KL}(Q \| P)$.
 This is arguably not a huge problem, since various symmetrized analogues to the KL divergence exist.
 A bigger problem, in many cases, is that the divergence may be infinite if the [support](https://en.wikipedia.org/wiki/Support_(mathematics)) of $P$ and $Q$ are not equal.
-Below we sketch three examples of 1D distributions where $D_{KL}(P \| Q) = D_{KL}(Q \| P) = +\infty$.
+Below we sketch three examples of 1D distributions for which $D_{KL}(P \| Q) = D_{KL}(Q \| P) = +\infty$.

 <img src="/itsneuronalblog/code/ot/1d_schematic.png" width=500>